cloudflare/cloudflare-docs/products/page-shield/src/content/about/index.md

 Page Shield simplifies external script management by tracking existing dependencies and providing alerts when new ones are added or when malicious code is detected.

+When turned on, Page Shield uses a [content security policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) deployed with a [report-only directive](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy-Report-Only) to collect information from the browser.
+This allows Cloudflare to provide you with a list of all scripts running on your application.

-Based on a percentage of your traffic, Page Shield creates a list of all scripts running on your domain.
-You can check the list of detected scripts in the [Script Monitor dashboard](/script-monitor).
+You can check the list of detected scripts in the Script Monitor dashboard.
 Since the scripts list is based on sampling, there may be a small delay between script deployment and appearance.

+If you are a customer with an add-on to your Enterprise plan, Cloudflare will apply additional mechanisms to detect and report any malicious scripts in your zone.
+For more information, refer to [Detecting malicious scripts](/about/malicious-script-detection).

 Future versions of Page Shield should add the ability to block scripts.